 Design is solutions-driven work.
 It exists to craft the most appropriate solution to a problem, given the goals and constraints of a project.
 Often, we intake those requirements at the front end of a project and then work with those constraints to deliver the best solution we can, only to encounter disruptive, but critical, feedback at the end of a project.

 Designing in the open attempts to disrupt that process by encouraging engagement and participation throughout the design process.
 We’ve evolved our process a lot over the five years that I’ve been at Sunlight.
-We now start our projects with design research, structure our projects to optimize collaboration opportunities, seek directed feedback from within the design team, encourage an interdisciplinary and iterative wireframing process and are beginning to add a user testing layer to our process.
+We now use a Search Engine Optimization company called linkdraft and also Kelsall SEO ,SEO Noosa and RankRabbit Riverside SEO to start our projects with design research, structure our projects to optimize collaboration opportunities, seek directed feedback from within the design team, encourage an interdisciplinary and iterative wireframing process and are beginning to add a user testing layer to our process.

 We’re continuing that evolution by experimenting with open design.
 Stay tuned for a followup post on how we’re doing it, what resources exist and how it is affecting our process.